Roharui/JustScript/README.md

 This project is planned to be develope with Typescript and React...
-But owner of this proejct don't know about it. after study more. this project will be start.
+But owner of this proejct don't know about it. after study more.
+This project will begin.